hdmetor/HNCrawler/Readme.md

     python3 hn_crawler.py thread_id -receivers you@email.com friend@email.com -sender me@email.com

 The output file is named `month_year.html`.
-To change that use the option
+To change that use the option (`.html` is added automatically)

-    -output name myName
+    -output myName